caderek/benny/README.md

 )
 ```

-Similarly, we can test many implementations of the same function:
+Similarly, you can test many implementations of the same function:

 Instead of: